UberDever/skobki/README.md

     next_sibling: index
 }
 ```
-where `index` is a descriptor that is semantically used as an index into tokens collection.
+where `index` is a descriptor that is semantically used reference to the element of tokens collection.
 Each `index` can have a default invalid value such as `-1`, `null` or others.

 Indices `start` and `end` encode a span of tokens that compose the node. `count` is used to encode how many children given nodes has. `parent` is used to reference parent node of the current node. `next_sibling` is used to reference next sibling on the same level as the current node.

 The children of a particular node need to go immediately after the node itself.
 "Immediately after" specifies correponding location in the node collection that composes the document tree.
 This is reminiscent of the in-order tree traversal of a parsed tree.
+This way, no children in the node itself is stored.

 TODO: be explicit about errors